-Furosemide is a diuretic which works directly on the kidneys.
-It is most commonly used to aid in relieving excess fluid in patients who have conditions such as congestive heart failure, diabetes or progressive kidney problems.
+Furosemide is a diuretic that works directly on the kidneys.
+It is most commonly used to aid in relieving excess fluid in patients who have conditions such as congestive heart failure, diabetes, or progressive kidney problems.
 The reason why a diuretic is necessary in such cases is that excessive fluid build-up can be life-threatening.

 Interactions with Furosemide